 The FBI began accepting NIBRS data from a handful of agencies in January 1989.
 As more contributing law enforcement agencies became educated about the rich data available through incident-based reporting and as resources permitted, more agencies implemented NIBRS.
-Based on 2015 data submissions, 16 states submit all their data via NIBRS, and 33 state UCR Programs are certified for NIBRS participation.

 For several years, the UCR Program has maintained its long-running time series of data via the submissions of both SRS and NIBRS contributors.
-Though the FBI continues to convert NIBRS data to provide equivalent summary statistics for the annual publication Crime in the United States, the FBI established an annual NIBRS publication beginning with the 2011 data.
+Though the FBI continues to convert NIBRS data to provide equivalent summary statistics for the annual publication CIUS, the FBI established an annual NIBRS publication beginning with the 2011 data.
 It has also published a number of monographs to demonstrate the utility of NIBRS data and has made available NIBRS master files for those interested in studying them.
+The annual NIBRS publication is anticipated to grow as more agencies begin submitting NIBRS data.